himorin/editor-collab/gamepad-input-explainer.md

 }
 ```

-> **OPEN ISSUE** The oculus touch has a capacitive button that never fires a pressed event.... how should this be represented?

 > **OPEN ISSUE** Should we have a "switch" style button?
-Or is that a subtype of something else?
+Or is that a subtype of something else? buttons? dpads?

 #### Thumbsticks
 Thumbsticks always report values in a range such that `x` is between `xAxis.leftValue` and `xAxis.rightValue` and such that `y` is between `yAxis.downValue` and `yAxis.upValue`.
 There is no guarantee that `xAxis.leftValue` is less than `xAxis.rightValue`, but the values will not be equal.
 There is no guarantee that `yAxis.downValue` is less than `yAxis.upValue`, but the values will not be equal.
 A `thumbstick` may also have a `centerButton` and if it does if it does and `supportsTouch` is `true`, `touched` MUST report if either `centerButton`, `xAxis`, or `yAxis` is not the `defaultValue`.